5h4hr14r/CallSpoofer/README.md

 # CallSpoofer
-This Call Spoofer is to prank friends and for educational purpose only.
+This Call Spoofer is to prank friends and for educational purposes only.
 If you do any crime, the developer will not responsible.